-Lazy – Full backup every 168 hours (weekly), Differential every 24 hours: This is ideal for a database with just a few transactions per week, or one whose importance is not mission-critical.
+Lazy – Full backup every 168 hours (weekly), Differential every 24 hours: This is ideal for a database with just a few transactions per week or one whose importance is not mission-critical.
 The loss of a few hours of data can be tolerated or easily recreated.
-A real-life example would be a HR/ payroll system for a very small company – very infrequent changes in personnel changes and easy ‘recreatibility’ results in little need for frequent backups.
+A real-life example would be an HR/ payroll system for a very small company – very infrequent changes in personnel changes and easy ‘recreatibility’ results in little need for frequent backups.

-Daily simple – Full backup every 24 hours: In this type of backup you simply take a daily full database backup.
+Daily simple – Full backup every 24 hours: In this type of backup, you simply take a daily full database backup.
 This is usable in situations where transactions are more frequent than ‘Lazy’ above, but transactions are still recreatable from manual records or other sources.
 Example – an accounting/ payables system for a small company that issues and keeps copies of manual receipts.

-Daily 4 times – Full backup every 24 hours, Differential every 6 hours: this is suitable for databases that incorporate several more changes during a normal working day, and are thus much busier than ‘Daily simple’ databases.
+Daily 4 times – Full backup every 24 hours, Differential every 6 hours: this is suitable for databases that incorporate several more changes during a typical working day, and are thus much busier than ‘Daily simple’ databases.
 Such as an accounting system for a midsize company or a bank’s mortgage-processing system’s database.

 Thorough – Full backup every 24 hours, Differential every 4 hours, Transaction log every 1 hour: now we are into the realms of databases whose loss can be considered catastrophic or at the very least serious hindrances to business operations.
 Such databases may host applications writing several dozen or hundred transactions per hour, so even waiting the 4 or so hours between differential backups means a potential loss of a significant chunk of the day’s transactions.
 Additionally, there is likely no manual recording of transactions, so trying to recreate lost transactions would be a major pain – hence the need for transaction log backups.
 Examples are large insurance-company databases and midsized online retailers.